 If you do not need a workflow or versioning for your assets, you should upload your assets to Dynamic Media Classic.
 The following is the recommended workflow:

-In Cloud Services, navigate to your Dynamic Media Classic configuration and click Edit.
+In Cloud Services, navigate to your Dynamic Media Classic configuration and select Edit.

 Select the Video tab.

 The Video tab does not appear if the page does not have a cloud configuration.
-See Enabling Dynamic Media Classic for WCM.
+See Enable Dynamic Media Classic for WCM.